Resurrection Day (album)

 Resurrection Day is the 25th studio album by German heavy metal band Rage, released on 17 September 2021 through SPV/Steamhammer.
-It's the first Rage album with a new line-up featuring two guitarists, Jean Bormann and Stefan Weber, making it the band's first album as a quartet since Ghosts.
+It marks the first Rage album with a new line-up featuring two guitarists, Jean Bormann and Stefan Weber, making it the band's first album as a quartet since Ghosts.
 Videos were made for the singles "Virginity" and "Monetary Gods".